adhywiranata-tiketdotcom/rest-query/README.md

 ## Features

-- [ ] Ability to fetch data from remote server once, then cache it for certain amount of time, declaratively.
+- [x] Ability to fetch data from remote server once, then cache it for certain amount of time, declaratively.
 - [ ] Normalize API responses right after fetching the data to avoid data normalization on UI components.
+- [ ] API streaming based on POST API calls.

 ## Contributors